Seohyun Solo Debut With ‘Don’t Say No’ — Girls’ Generation K-Pop Idol Looks Dazzling In Upcoming Debut’s Teasers [Images]

 2016 may have been a prominent year for many K-pop acts, but for some of them, it was only a big year through solo endeavors.
 One such K-pop act is SM Entertainment girl group So Nyeo Shi Dae (SNSD), better known as Girls’ Generation.
 Pertaining to said solo endeavors, the members of the most popular girl group in Hallyu history generally pursued singing or acting.
 Taeyeon, Tiffany, and Hyoyeon pursued the former while Yoona, Yuri, and Sooyoung pursued the latter.
 As for Sunny, she pursues hosting jobs along with running her own radio show.

-A for the the maknae of Girls’ Generation Seohyun, she’s a bit more diverse as she comes off as someone who wants to “explore her options” or “do it all.”
+A for the maknae of Girls’ Generation Seohyun, she’s a bit more diverse as she comes off as someone who wants to “explore her options” or “do it all.”
 Initially, she was supposed to be the next member of Girls’ Generation to debut a solo music career.
 However, Hyoyeon debuted next while Seohyun pursued acting endeavors with a supporting role in Moon Lovers: Scarlet Heart Ryeo, a guest role in Weightlifting Fairy Kim Bok Joo, and finally landing a lead role in Ruby Ruby Love.

 After Hyoyeon made her solo debut with “Mystery,” there was no follow-up if Seohyun would still pursue a solo career in K-pop or just stick with acting.
 That is until recently when it was announced that Seohyun will officially make her solo debut album titled Don’t Say No.